tenet-ac-za/safire.ac.za-website/content/technical/saml2/sirtfi/_index.md

 #### Sirtfi v1.0 vs v2.0

-There are two revisions of the Sirtfi framework, both of which coexist and remain valid.
-Since v2.0 introduces an additional assertion ([IR3]), you must explicitly specify which of the two versions you're attesting to.
-New entites are encouraged to adopt v2.0.
-More details are available on the [REFED Sirtfi page](https://refeds.org/sirtfi).
+There are currently two versions of the Sirtfi framework.
+Both coexist and remain valid.

+However, since **1 September 2025**, SAFIRE no longer accepts new attestations for v1 alone.
+All new entities must adopt v2 of the framework.
+Existing v1 attestations remain valid, provided the entity remains compliant and completes the required annual review.

+More information is available on the [REFEDS Sirtfi page](https://refeds.org/sirtfi).

 #### Annual review